komerpoodari/CarND-Path-Planning-Project/README.md

 ## Reflection
 I approached the exercise based on lessons and project Q & A session to begin with.
 I also wanted to make the exercise less math intensive more intuitive, with pirority to safety, especially when lane changing.
-Path Planning consists of various functional modules including *prediction, behaviour planning, and trajectory generation.* as depected in the following picture taken from Lesson section, 4-01.
+Path Planning consists of various functional modules including *prediction, behavior planning, and trajectory generation.* as depected in the following picture taken from Lesson section, 4-01.

 ![alt text][image1]

 ### Prediction
-The *Prediction* component takes other vehicles position, velocity and other information and estimates future position in the next frame.
+The *Prediction* component takes other fellow vehicles' position, velocity and other information and estimates future position in the next frame.
 The following code located in *main.cpp:[line #350]* accomplishes this computation.

 `                a_car_s += prev_path_size * 0.02 * a_car_speed;`

-In the implementation the information about every other car with respect to ego car.
+In the implementation the information about every fellow car with respect to ego car.
 The relational information includes the longitudinal position (**s**), lateral position (**d**), and vehicle speed components (**vx**, **vy**).
 These inputs are distilled into immediate surroundings / neighborhood information of ego vehicle.
 The neighborhood information is stored in *lane_info* data structure, in terms of the following in each lane.
 1. The distance estimate between the nearest vehicle in the back and ego vehicle.
 2. The speed difference between the nearest vehicle in the back and ego vehicle.
 3. The distance estimate between the nearest vehicle in the front and ego vehicle.
 4. The speed difference between the nearest vehicle in the front and ego vehicle.

 The relevant code is located in the vicinity of *main.cpp:[line #s 332 - 382].*
 This neighborhood information is the crucial decison enabler for lane switching as well as speed control.